Digestive Health Support

 When testing may be useful

-Functional testing can be helpful in some cases, particularly when symptoms are persistent, complex or not responding as expected.
-It is not always required, and meaningful progress is often made without it.
+Functional testing can be helpful in some situations, particularly when symptoms are persistent, complex, or not responding as expected.
+It is not always required, and meaningful progress can often be made through careful clinical assessment and targeted nutritional and lifestyle support.

-When testing is recommended, this is discussed carefully and collaboratively, with attention to your preferences, context and overall clinical picture.
+When testing is recommended, this is discussed thoughtfully and collaboratively, taking into account your preferences, circumstances, and overall clinical picture.

 Moving forward

-If digestive concerns are impacting your quality of life, you’re welcome to explore this further through a consultation.
+If digestive concerns are affecting your quality of life, this can be explored further during a consultation.

 Book your Initial Consultation